jamoma/jamoma2/README.md

 # these next two steps may take almost an hour to complete,
 # even on fast machines. plan accordingly.
 brew install gcc

+# if you do not have java installed, you may add the "--without-java" option
+# at the end of the next line
 brew install octave

 # for dsp applications you will need to download two add-ons.